polarfire-soc/polarfire-soc-bare-metal-library/examples/Readme.md

 **Ensure the "Master" branch is selected and click "Next":**

    ![import_projects_from_git_dialog_3](images/import_projects_from_git_dialog_3.png)

 **Select a destination folder to clone the bare metal library to and click "Next":**

    ![import_projects_from_git_dialog_4](images/import_projects_from_git_dialog_4.png)

 **Allow SoftConsole to clone the bare metal library:**

    ![import_projects_from_git_dialog_5](images/import_projects_from_git_dialog_5.png)

 **Use the "Deselect All" option to deselect all of the included projects and only import the required project and click "Finish":**

    ![import_projects_from_git_dialog_6](images/import_projects_from_git_dialog_6.png)

-**The imported project will now appear in the project explorer and the "polarfire-soc-bare-metal-libray" will now appear as a git repository:**
+**The imported project will now appear in the project explorer and the "polarfire-soc-bare-metal-library" will now appear as a git repository:**

    ![imported_project_1](images/imported_project_1.png)

-**Further projects can be imported following these steps, as the bare metal library is already cloned, the projects can be imported from a local repository instead of a URL**
+**Further projects can be imported after the preceding steps, as the bare metal library is already cloned.
+The projects can be imported from a local repository instead of a URI**

    ![local_repository_1](images/local_repository_1.png)

 <a name="run-icicle"></a>
 ## Running an example project on the PolarFire SoC Icicle Kit